allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ### Framework
-Node.js, Express, Firebase, Firestore, Swagger
+Node.js, Express, Firebase, Firestore, Swagger, Multer, Crypto, Firebase, Firestore, geoFirestore.

 ### Firestore
-Firestore will manage our listings and user data. `server.js` will utilize the Firebase Admin SDK to interact with Firebase Storage and the Firestore Database
+Firestore will manage our listings and user data. `config/firebase.ts` will utilize the Firebase Admin SDK to interact with Firebase Storage and the Firestore Database

 ## Data Management
 We are using a NoSQL structured schema for our data management using Firestore Database storage as our main database.